 As a current School of Management student, you can take advantage of these services and resources.

-The Undergraduate Academic Programs Office provides academic advisement to admitted accounting and business administration majors in 204 Afliero Center.
+The Undergraduate Academic Programs Office provides academic advisement to admitted accounting and business administration majors in 204 Alfiero Center.

 Curriculum Planning Tools

 (If you are a current UB student interested in becoming an accounting or business administration major, you must submit a major change request before scheduling a meeting with our advisors.)

 The School of Management conducts an academic review of all approved majors every fall and spring semester.
 Students who are enrolled in lower-level prerequisite courses (ECO 181, ECO 182, PSY 101, MTH 131*, MGA 201, MGA 202 and MGQ 201) taken across the freshmen and sophomore years are reviewed each semester to ensure that the standards to continue to the upper-level (junior year) requirements are maintained.
 See the "Good Standing in Major" Chart below for the minimum standards for accounting and business administration.

 Important note: Although students must meet all of the conditions in the chart below, it is possible the academic review process directs students to choose an alternative major as soon as the end of the freshman year if performance indicators are too low to rise to the minimum standards in a timely fashion.
 Transfer students should note that they will also be subject to this review process.